Ankr-network/ankr-docs/docs/Earn/liquid-staking/bnb/unstake-bnb.md

 ## Overview

-If you decide to unstake, it can take up to 7 days before you can claim your funds.
+If you decide to unstake, it can take up to 7 days before you receive your funds.

 :::info Before you start